liu-qilong/liu-qilong.github.io/contents/note/the-road-to-serfdom.md

 > That in the (unsuccessful) attempt to make it world-wide it had to be made weak and that a smaller and at the same time more powerful League might have been a better instrument to preserve peace..
 The comparatively close association which a federal union represents will not at first be practicable beyond perhaps even as narrow a region as part of western Europe, though it may be possible gradually to extend it.

 _P.S.
-EU is an excellent representative of this idea._
+EU is an excellent representation of this idea._